Loading...

 Physical Activity

-Keep track of your blood sugar levels before and after eating the Magnum to understand how it affects you and to make necessary adjustments.
+Keep track of your blood sugar levels before and after eating to understand how your body reacts and adjust your strategies accordingly.

 healthspan-mbl